micro-manager/micro-manager.github.io/_pages/EvidentIX85.md

 **Workflow Modes:**

-1. **Measure Offset** - Measures the Z-offset between current focus position and ZDC focus
+1. **Measure Offset** - Measures the Z-offset between current focus position and ZDC focus.
+This will also update the position of the "ZDCVirtualOffset".
 2. **Find Focus with Offset** - Finds focus and applies a measured offset
 3. **Continuous Focus** - Maintains continuous focus tracking